jonstraveladventures/paper-search-interface/README.md

 ## Data Attribution

-This tool processes data from [Paper Copilot](https://papercopilot.com).
+This tool includes data from [Paper Copilot](https://papercopilot.com).
 Please ensure you comply with their [Terms and Conditions](https://papercopilot.com/policy/terms-and-conditions/) when using this tool.

 ## Project Structure